The Naked Now: Production

 Star Trek: The Next Generation's creator, Gene Roddenberry, wanted to include an episode revealing the characters' motivations to the audience early on in the series.
 As a basis, he turned to the Star Trek: The Original Series episode "The Naked Time."
-Executive producer Rick Berman described "The Naked Now" as "a homage, not a copy" of "The Naked Time", while director Paul Lynch described it as "slightly more adult and a lot more comic than the original".
+Supervising producer Rick Berman described "The Naked Now" as "a homage, not a copy" of "The Naked Time", while director Paul Lynch described it as "slightly more adult and a lot more comic than the original".

 "The Naked Now" is based on an incomplete teleplay by Roddenberry for The Next Generation, titled "Revelations".
 The first few scenes remained largely similar, but in "Revelations", La Forge infected Yar while making unsuccessful sexual advances toward her.
 In the original series, writer D.C.
 Fontana wrote a new draft of the teleplay with several further changes that failed to make it into the final installment.
 These included Data turning down Yar's sexual advances, Troi's lack of privacy due to empathic abilities, Picard's concern for the families on the ship, and Riker's fear of becoming a lonely starship captain.

 Brooke Bundy made her only appearance as the first chief engineer of the Enterprise, Sarah MacDougal, in this episode.
 The post of chief engineer changed hands numerous times through the rest of season one before Geordi La Forge was finally assigned the post on a permanent basis in season two.
 Michael Rider made his first appearance as an unnamed transporter chief, but his scene was cut in this episode.
 He went on to appear in the same role twice more before appearing a final time as the same security guard.

 The SS Tsiolkovsky model was a redress of the USS Grissom from Star Trek III: The Search for Spock (1984).
 Michael Okuda created a ship's dedication plaque for the Tsiolkovsky that stated that it had been created in the Soviet Union.
 A copy was subsequently sent for display at the Konstantin E. Tsiolkovsky State Museum of the History of Cosmonautics in Kaluga, Soviet Russia.